vtomic85/OpenITTODOApplication/README.md

 # My TODOs

-This application was made as a simple demo project for OpenIT conference, in order to present some of basic Flutter features. is a starting point for a Flutter application.
+This application was made as a simple demo project for OpenIT conference, in order to present some of basic Flutter features.

 ## Author
 [Vladimir Tomic](https://github.com/vtomic85)